Crans-Montana: Montana

 Montana is first mentioned in 1243 as Montana.
 In 1905 it separated from Lens to form an independent municipality.

 Randogne

 Randogne is first mentioned in 1224 as Randonni.

 Ski resort

 The resort is located in the heart of the Swiss Alps in the French-speaking part of the canton of Valais.
-It is located on a plateau above Sierre at an elevation of about 1500 m above sea level, allowing a good view over the Valais Alps and Weisshorn in particular.
+It is located on a plateau above Sierre at an elevation of about 1500 m above sea level, allowing a panoramic view over the Valais Alps and Weisshorn in particular.
 The resort is a fusion of the two centres of Crans and Montana and belongs to 6 municipalities (Chermignon, Icogne, Lens, Mollens, Montana and Randogne).

 The skiing area of Crans-Montana is composed of 140 km of pistes, and includes the Plaine Morte Glacier.
 It is topped by the Pointe de la Plaine Morte at 2927 m.

 Crans-Montana is famous in alpine ski racing for the 1987 World Championships and is often on the World Cup schedule, usually for women's speed events.